 The Mayor’s Scholars Program (MSP) at Baltimore City Community College is a College Promise initiative that offers scholarships to Baltimore City high school students.
 Participants either attend BCCC tuition-free and earn an associate degree, or complete a workforce development program.

 “Through the Mayor’s Scholars Program, we are enabling this current generation of high school graduates to achieve their potential without the financial burden that so often proves an insurmountable obstacle to higher education and the opportunities it makes possible,” said Mayor Catherine Pugh.

 According to Baltimore’s Promise, nearly 75 percent of Baltimore City high school graduates who enroll in a two- or four-year college need to take a remedial course.
-To target this issue, the Mayor’s Scholars Program—through BridgeEdU—offers a seven-week bridge college transition program that eases the transition from high school to college while building a strong academic foundation for long-term success.
+To target this issue, BCCC—in partnership with BridgeEdU—offers a seven-week summer bridge program that eases the transition from high school to college while building a strong academic foundation for long-term success.